srushti-714/WVD-Labs/02-create-hostpool-with-powershell.md

       **New-RdsHostPool -TenantName $tenant -Name $hostpoolname**

- 9. Run the next cmdlet to create **aregistration token** to authorize a session host to join the host pool and save it to a new file on     your local computer.
+ 9. Run the next cmdlet to create **a registration token** to authorize a session host to join the host pool and save it to a new file on     your local computer.
 You can specify how long the registration token is valid by using the -ExpirationHours parameter.

      ```sql